Ascii/mCraft/README.md

 A MassiveCraft Repo - A Repo for building stuff.
 >I needed a repo to automate builds. ~[Ascii](https://github.com/Ascii)

-Submodules in this repo will automatically update when their default branch is updated.
+Submodules in this repo are set to the dev-build branch.
 Builds are currently set to trigger manually by me.
 Artifacts will have Factions.jar and MassiveCore.jar when build succeeds.

 # Submodule's Repos